Azure/aca-java-runtimes-workshop/workshop.md

 LOG_ANALYTICS_WORKSPACE="log-$PROJECT"
 CONTAINERAPPS_ENVIRONMENT="env-$PROJECT"

-# If you're using a dev container, you should manually set this to
+# If you're using a GitHub Codespaces or a dev container, you should
-# a unique value (like your name) to avoid conflicts with other users.
+# manually set this to a unique value (like your name) to avoid conflicts
+# with other users.
 UNIQUE_IDENTIFIER=$(whoami)
 REGISTRY="crjavaruntimes${UNIQUE_IDENTIFIER}"
 IMAGES_TAG="1.0"